ISAAKiel/oxcAAR/README.md

 roxcal
 ======

-roxcal is a collection of functions that can be used to execute [Oxcal](https://c14.arch.ox.ac.uk) from within R.
+`roxcal` is a collection of functions that can be used to execute [Oxcal](https://c14.arch.ox.ac.uk) from within R.

+Please note that there is a [second `roxcal` package](https://github.com/gavinsimpson/roxcal) package on Github, created by [Gavin Simpson](https://github.com/gavinsimpson).
+If you just need to import Oxcal result files, you may consider using his package.

 Installation
 ============